jianhuiwemi/homepage/_pages/about.md

 _ACM MM 2025_

-<small>Introduced Free-Mask, a diffusion-based framework that integrates segmentation and image editing.
+<small>We introduce Free-Mask, a diffusion-based framework that integrates segmentation and image editing.
 It generates realistic single- and multi-instance images with accurate masks, while an active learning pipeline improves both dataset quality and model generalization for open-world semantic segmentation.</small>
 </div>
 </div>